Pacific Visions : Culmination GalleryAquarium of the Pacific

 KEYWORDS: museums + cultural institutions, educational education, sustainability

 I worked on a team of three to design interactive exhibit and mobile app concepts for the final component of Pacific Visions, developing design frameworks, visual system, and prototyping interactive demos.
 Our interactive concepts addressed the question:

 How might we educate and empower visitors to have a positive impact on the World Ocean?

 ↳ Concept renderings of Pacific Visions components by Cortina Productions.
 Source: Aquarium of the Pacific

-Pacific Visions, an expansion opening at the Aquarium of the Pacific in Spring 2019, will be the most powerful educational platform for communicating the challenges and opportunities of the World Ocean.
-It will augment the Aquarium’s existing mission to “instill a sense of wonder, respect, and stewardship for the Pacific Ocean, its inhabitants, and ecosystems”.
+Pacific Visions, an expansion that opened at the Aquarium of the Pacific in Spring 2019, is the most powerful educational platform for communicating the challenges and opportunities of the World Ocean.
+It augments the Aquarium’s existing mission to “instill a sense of wonder, respect, and stewardship for the Pacific Ocean, its inhabitants, and ecosystems”.